- Patel's Density Conversion for LPG from observed temperature to 15 C without use of ASTM Table (1980 series) Density unit Kg/m3

 The above is for ASTM Density Conversion tables of 1980 series.

-used for density conversion for pipeline, tanker and tank truck bullets samples outside Laboratory/office where it is a bit inconvenient to take out ASTM table Book for density conversion.
+The equation given above was first developed in 1987 by author and since then extensively used for density conversion for pipeline, tanker and tank truck bullets samples outside Laboratory/office where it is a bit inconvenient to take out ASTM table Book for density conversion.

 The reader may please remember here that author's idea is to convert observed density to 15 deg C density in field with accuracy and simplicity, however for exact conversion as per ASTM table 53 B can be found in Apps below: